-The effectiveness of any social media tactic depends on several factors – the audience profile, the industry, timing, current social media reach and so on.
+The effectiveness of any social media tactic depends on the audience profile, the industry, timing, current social media reach, and so on.

 How do you know which tactics will work best for you?

-The only way to find out is to actually implement it.
-That’s why using an agile approach is an excellent way to manage social media.
+The only way to find out is to implement it.
+Using an agile approach is an excellent way to manage social media.

 In agile, you don’t have a rigid long-term plan for an entire year or even a quarter.
 Instead, you have short sprints, lasting for a week or two, where you implement a specific set of tactics.
-At the end of the sprint, the team evaluates what worked and what didn’t, based on a predetermined set of metrics, such as shares, click-throughs, sales and so on.
+At the end of the sprint, the team evaluates what worked and what didn’t, based on a predetermined set of metrics, such as shares, click-throughs, sales, etc.

 Another key principle of agile is customer focus.
-The agile methodology is designed for staying in tune with shifting customer needs.
+The agile methodology is designed to stay in tune with shifting customer needs.
 Therefore, it’s extremely effective for staying in sync with continually shifting trends on social media.
 More about this in the next point.

 2. Work Closely with Sales and Support

-Customer needs keep changing all the time – based on developments in technology, laws, economic events, social factors and so on.
-That’s why doing audience research just once a year won’t cut it.
+Customer needs keep changing all the time – based on developments in technology, laws, economic events, social factors, etc. Doing audience research just once a year won’t cut it.

-An excellent way to stay in touch with shifts is to work closely with those people who are talking to your customers every day – your sales and support teams.
+An excellent way to stay in touch with shifts is to work closely with those talking to your customers every day – your sales and support teams.
 Here are a few ways to do that.

 Attend inside sales calls and support calls.
-Attending cobrowsing sessions is a great way to gather insights from multiple calls quickly.
-Calls involving cobrowsing shed a lot of light on how much customers know about your product and their level of knowledge about the domain you are in.
+Attending co-browsing sessions is a great way to quickly gather insights from multiple calls.
+Calls involving co-browsing shed a lot of light on how much customers know about your product and their level of knowledge about your domain.
 This information is valuable for keeping your personas updated.